amouiche/qnap_mtd_resize_for_bullseye/README.md

 - We keep /dev/mtdX numbers mapping, in case some other users are using a fix numbering.
 - we keep a window on legacy kernel mapping to help if we want to restore the original QNAP firmware or to install the Buster installer
 - Rootfs1 is larger but use the same start offset (simplify the transition since no write in flash is required)
 - Kernel is larger.
-We must be careful during the transition since offsets are differents.
+We must be careful during the transition since offsets are different.

 With this new layout, we can transparently upgrade to Bullseye